SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 and add them to the player's purse.
 The ``Player`` class also implements a deinitializer, which is called just before a ``Player`` instance is deallocated.
-Here, the deinitializer simply returns all of the player's coins to the bank.
+Here, the deinitializer simply returns all of the player's coins to the bank:

-Here's how that looks in action:

 .. testcode:: deinitializer